Gautam57/Chatbot_Theme_Identifier/README.md

   - `pytesseract` - OCR for text extraction
   - `pandas` - Data handling and display

-## Troubleshooting

-1. **Tesseract OCR Errors**:
-   - Ensure Tesseract is installed and in your PATH
-   - For language-specific OCR, install appropriate language packs

-2. **Groq API Errors**:
-   - Verify your API key is set in the `.env` file
-   - Check your internet connection

-3. **Memory Issues**:
-   - Reduce chunk size if processing large documents
-   - Consider using smaller embedding models

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a pull request

 ## License

 Distributed under the MIT License.
 See `LICENSE` for more information.